rancher/fleet-docs/docs/gitrepo-content.md

 When matching a cluster by name, make sure to use the name of the `clusters.fleet.cattle.io` resource.
 The Rancher UI also has a provisioning and a management cluster resource.
-Since the management cluster resource is not namespaced, it's name is different and contains a random suffix.
+Since the management cluster resource is not namespaced, its name is different and contains a random suffix.

 ```yaml
 targetCustomizations: